dptech-corp/Uni-GBSA/README.md

 ```

 ### unigbsa-traj
->Calculate the PBSA/GBSA value for a md trajectory.
-Most important, you need to prepare a gromacs `index.ndx` file which contains two groups named `RECEPTOR` and `LIGAND`.
+>Calculate the PBSA/GBSA value from a MD trajectory.
+Note: you need to prepare a gromacs `index.ndx` file which contains two groups named `RECEPTOR` and `LIGAND`.

 ````
 unigbsa-traj -h